Chart Color Schemes

 Pemulwuy is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Pemulwuy, as per the latest Census, consisted of 74.7% houses and 25.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metropolitan area had 55.9% houses and 44.1% other dwellings.
-Home ownership in Pemulwuy was at 19.4%, with the rest being mortgaged (57.8%) or rented (22.8%).
-The median monthly mortgage repayment in Pemulwuy was $2,511, higher than Sydney metro's average of $2,427.
-Median weekly rent in Pemulwuy was $570, compared to Sydney metro's $470.
-Nationally, Pemulwuy's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In Pemulwuy, as per the latest Census evaluation, 74.7% of dwellings were houses while 25.3% consisted of other types such as semi-detached homes and apartments.
+This contrasts with Sydney metropolitan areas where 55.9% of dwellings are houses and 44.1% are other types.
+Home ownership in Pemulwuy stood at 19.4%, with mortgaged properties making up 57.8% and rented dwellings accounting for 22.8%.
+The median monthly mortgage repayment in the area was $2,511, exceeding Sydney's metro average of $2,427.
+The median weekly rent figure in Pemulwuy was recorded at $570, compared to Sydney's metropolitan average of $470.
+Nationally, Pemulwuy's mortgage repayments were significantly higher than the Australian average of $1,863 while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing